Structured Clinical Interview for DSM

 The Structured Clinical Interview for DSM (SCID) is a semi-structured interview guide for making diagnoses according to the diagnostic criteria published in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The development of SCID has followed the evolution of the DSM and multiple versions are available for a single edition covering different categories of mental disorders.
-The first SCID (for DSM-III-R) was released in 1989, SCID-IV (for DSM-IV) was published in 1994 and the current version, SCID-5 (for DSM-5), is available since 2013.
+The first SCID (for DSM-III-R) was released in 1989, SCID-IV (for DSM-IV) was published in 1994 and the current version, SCID-5 (for DSM-5), is available since 2015.

 It is administered by a clinician or trained mental health professional who is familiar with the DSM classification and diagnostic criteria.
 The interview subjects may be either psychiatric or general medical patients or individuals who do not identify themselves as patients, such as participants in a community survey of mental illness or family members of psychiatric patients.

 SCID users should have had sufficient clinical experience to be able to perform diagnostic evaluation, however, nonclinicians who have comprehensive diagnostic experience with a particular study population may be trained to administer the SCID.
 Generally additional training is required for individuals with less clinical experience.

 DSM-III editions

 The SCID for the DSM-III-R helped determine Axis I (SCID-I) and Axis II disorders (SCID-II).
 Separate versions were used to assess psychiatric patients (SCID-P) and to study non-patient populations (SCID-NP).
 Another form of the SCID-P, SCID-P W/PSY SCREEN, was developed for patients in which psychotic disorders were expected to be rare and only included screening questions for these disorders but not the complex module.
-Special versions were also created for studying panic disorder, assessing PTSD and combat experience in Vietnam veterans and studying the social and psychiatric consequencies of HIV infection.
+Special versions were also created for studying panic disorder, assessing PTSD and combat experience in Vietnam veterans and studying the social and psychiatric consequences of HIV infection.

 The reliability and validity of the SCID for DSM-III-R has been reported in several published studies.
 With regard to reliability, the range in reliability is enormous, depending on the type of the sample and research methodology (i.e., joint vs. test-retest, multi-site vs. single site with raters who have worked together, etc.)